 Corner of Myrtle Ave and Washington Park (Enter at Myrtle Ave. and St. Edwards St.)

 Since 1945, the trees at Brick Church have been illuminated as a memorial to Americans who sacrificed their lives in war and in celebration of New York’s holiday season.
-Sponsored by the Fund for Park Avenue, the interfaith and inclusive evening begins with a social hour of holiday crafting and hot cocoa, held in the church’s Watson Hall from 5-6 p.m.
-The tree lighting ceremony and caroling sing, led by Brick Church’s Minister of Music, Keith S. Tóth, follow at 6:30 p.m.
+Sponsored by the Fund for Park Avenue, the interfaith and inclusive evening takes place in front of the church steps on Park Avenue at 91st Street at 6:30 p.m.
+In addition to the lighting, Rev. Kimberly Clayton will share words of remembrance and celebration and all will join in a rousing Carol Sing led by Brick Church’s Minister of Music, Keith S. Tóth.

 Christmas in the Garden & Tree Lighting at Queens Botanical Garden

-The Queens Botanical Garden is celebrating the the holiday spirit with an afternoon of fun, crafts, music and a tree lighting.
-This free event will feature live music from acapella group Rough Dozen, holiday crafts, photo ops with Santa (for a fee), and a tree illumination at 5 p.m. to cap off the day.
+The Queens Botanical Garden is celebrating the the holiday spirit with a free afternoon of fun, crafts, music and a tree lighting.
+This event will feature live music, holiday crafts, photo ops with Santa, face-painting and a tree illumination at 5 p.m. to cap off the day.
 (Plus: big sales at the Garden’s shop!)
-Note: the event is free but there is a $10 parking fee, a cost for snaps with Santa.
+Note: the event is free but there is a $10 parking fee, a cost for snaps with Santa and face-painting.

 43-50 Main St.